 Children are split into groups according to age ability and where possible, the friends they ask to be with.
 For meals, breaks and the evening games and activities, such as ball games, campfire and disco the groups join together.
 During the day the groups rotate, so everyone has a go at every activity.
 The riding lessons are progressive throughout the week, and where possible we aim to keep children with the same pony so they can build a relationship with it.
 For the other equestrian activities, such as western, carriage driving, polo etc, we usually use one or two ponies who are trained for the specific activity.
 Children take turns on the ponies while the others assist or practice on the tin horses allowing for personalised instruction.

-- Riding - Every day in Indoor school or outside if weather permits, supervised by qualified staff.
+- Riding - Progressive lessons every day in Indoor school or outside if weather permits.

-- Voltige - Gymnastic circus skills on horseback.
+- Vaulting - Gymnastic circus skills on horseback.

 - Driving - Learn how to harness up and drive a single pony.